 Should I put in place a shareholders’ agreement?

-Although there is no law forcing you and your company to put a shareholders’ agreement in place, it will often help to protect your company and its shareholders.
+Although there is no law forcing you and your company to put a shareholders’ agreement in place, it will provide greater protection for your company and its shareholders.
 It is important that all parties understand their rights and responsibilities from the start.
 Although the company’s constitution (articles of association and memorandum) can serve as the foundations, a shareholders’ agreement provides further reassurance that everyone is on the same page and enables problems to be nipped in the bud, generally saving time and money in the long run.